senner007/jumbleScramblePluginPointer/readme.txt

 + Remove jQuery dependency - Pointer events polyfill will still work without it
 + Prevent multitouch ( not fixed yet)
 + Throttle the resize events
 + Call orientationChange event in place of resize on Chrome ios
++ option to turn off/down animations
++ put elt object on separate object

 Working: